-6.3 Other aspects of managing key pairs
+6.3 Other aspects of key pair management

-6.3.1 Archiving the public key
+6.3.1 Public key archival

 The CA maintains its archives for a minimum period of fifteen (15) years provided that the technology at the time allows this.
 The documentation to be kept includes public key certificates issued to Signatories and proprietary public key certificates.